pikachutuber0973/iPhone6toEightPoint1/README.md

 # iPhone6toEightPointOne

-A tethered downgrade tool for iPhone 6 only
+A tethered downgrade tool for only iPhone 6 (had to make this for me
-Supports macOS and Linux

 For Support, contact "TobyAndrewTest" from discord

-Compatible devices and versions

-iPhone 6 is only required for this script: 8.1 , and latest included in case of errors

-Usage:
-===

-Example: `./surrealra1n.sh
+Example:

-Thanks to:

-&#x09;
-libimobiledevice team, tihmstar, LukeeGD/LukeZGD, xerub, plooshi, etc! (for the tools it has to download)

-Mineek - iPhone X restored patcher, used for ipx restores 14.3-15.6.1 (my fork of the patcher is used for seprmvr64 restores on A8+), openra1n, and seprmvr64
+./downgrade.sh --ipsw "your8.ipsw" "your12.ipsw" 8.1 --stitch-activation
+./downgrade.sh --restore 8.1
+./downgrade.sh boot